 Both websites are great for checking whether an application runs through Rosetta 2 (translation layer for Intel -> Apple Silicon), natively, or straight up doesn't work.

 That's it!
 3 simple ways to check whether an application is "Apple Silicon", "Universal", or "Intel" based.
 Now, you may ask, what happens when I need to use an app that only supports Intel and is slow?
 Well, there is a way around that, but that's another story for another day.
-(Hint: you have to build it yourself, something most people either don't like doing or don't know how to)
+(Hint: you have to build it yourself, something most people either don't want to do or don't know how to)